kylejwoo/College-Portfolio/SIA Drone Lab/README.md

-# Drone Project – Vicon Motion Capture & ROS2 Integration
+# Safe and Intelligent Autonomy Lab Drone Project – Vicon Motion Capture & ROS2 Integration

 ## Overview
 This project focuses on real-time control of a quadrotor drone using a **Vicon motion capture system** integrated with **ROS2** for communication and control.
 The goal is to achieve reliable autonomous flight by combining precise positional tracking with flexible real-time software frameworks.